-The Legend of Medusa and the Gorgons
+The Real Story of Medusa and the Gorgons

-The earliest known record about the myth of Medusa and the Gorgons can be found in Hesiod’s Theogony.
-According to this ancient author, the three sisters, Sthenno, Euryale and Medusa were the children of Phorcys and Ceto, and lived “beyond famed Oceanus at the world’s edge hard by Night”.
+The earliest known record about the story of Medusa and the Gorgons can be found in Hesiod’s Theogony.
+According to this ancient author, the three sisters, Sthenno, Euryale, and Medusa were the children of Phorcys and Ceto, and lived “beyond famed Oceanus at the world’s edge hard by Night”.
 Of the three, only Medusa is said to be mortal, whilst Sthenno and Euryale were immortal.
 In addition, Medusa is the most famous of the three, and the story of her demise is also mentioned in passing by Hesiod.

 Although Hesiod gives an account of Medusa’s origins and the death of Medusa at the hands of Perseus, he does not say more about her.
 By contrast, a more comprehensive account of Perseus and Medusa can be found in Ovid’s Metamorphoses.
 In this work, Ovid describes Medusa as originally being a beautiful maiden.
 Her beauty caught the eye of Poseidon, who desired her and proceeded to ravage her in Athena’s shrine.
 The goddess then sought vengeance by transforming Medusa’s hair into snakes, so that anyone who gazed at her directly would be turned into stone.

 Medusa once had charms; to gain her love